 Just like in a movie, where every shot is planned carefully and no light source is placed arbitrarily, you can create a special mood in a painting, too.

 For example, a scene in sunlight has a completely different vibe than a night scene with moonlight.

 Moreover, the correct use of light and shadow makes everything in your artwork look more three-dimensional, hence more realistic and believable.

-Check out this playlist on my YouTube-channel, if you want to get started with learning how to shade faces.
+Check out this article of mine, if you want to get started with learning how to shade faces.